© Suzanne Myers

 “One of them maybe but not the oldest,” Jeremy corrected him, “I don’t think they know who brought that and now they never will because the place where it was found is a quarry.”

-“Well, the place was only ever intended to be a visitors’ centre for visitors to the monuments in the glen.
-I like things as they are.”
+“Well, the place was only ever intended to be a visitors’ centre for people who came to see the monuments in the glen.
+I’d like things to stay as they are.”

-When he had finished his pint, Jeremy retreated to his room.
-The barman wanted to continue discussing the problem of the museum, but Jeremy did not want his mind swayed either way about the pros and cons of the ambitious venture the museum was pursuing.
+Having finished his pint, Jeremy retreated to his room.
+He sensed that the barman wanted to continue discussing the problem of the museum, but Jeremy did not want his mind swayed either way about the pros and cons of the ambitious venture the museum was pursuing.
 After all, he was their guest.
-He had, however, decided that the whole place was too interesting to be dealt with in a day and so had resolved to try and arrange a longer stay.
+He had, however, decided that the whole place was too interesting to be dealt with in a day and so had resolved to try and arrange a longer stay in a more neutral place.
 He lay on the bed, took out his iPad and searched online to see whether there was anywhere he could stay nearby.
 A bothy located on an island in Loch Fyne popped up.
 It was apparently accessible by causeway or canoe.
 He scrolled through the pictures and was impressed at the beauty of the location with views across to Arran.
-This was worthy of consideration, he thought, and the price was not bad either.
-He sent a text to the host to find out if it was available and within minutes he had booked it for a week.
+This was worthy of consideration, he thought, and the nightly rate was not bad either.
+He sent a text to the host, found out that it was available and booked it for a week.

 Jeremy then sent a text to his department to say he would be ‘Out of the Office’ for the next week.
 He knew it was a little irresponsible.
 After all, no preparations had been made for his absence, but he had recently been gifted an excellent personal assistant, Mandy, who he knew would ‘hold the fort’ for him.
 Jeremy rarely took holidays.
 He was anyway lucky enough to enjoy a great deal of time out of the office on field trips and digs.
 There were many sites that he was required to visit because, after twenty years working in his field of Ancient British archaeology, he was one of the most respected authorities in the country on the subject.